hdclark/Ygor/README.md

     when external libraries may not be available, to ensure a means of passing matrices across library interface with a stable API (and ABI, if needed), and as a means of controlling serializability.

+- August 2020

+  - Expanded testing, added CI build-and-test, and increased static analysis.
+  - Re-wrote a few routines to use more modern features to improve portability.